resibots/limbo/docs/tutorials/gp.rst

 To use the GP, we need :

-- to instantiante a ``GP_t`` objectives
+- to instantiante a ``GP_t`` object
 - to call the method ``compute()``.

-Here we assume that the noise is the same for all samples and that it is equal to 0.05.

 .. literalinclude:: ../../src/tutorials/gp.cpp
    :language: c++
    :linenos:
    :lines: 47-54

+Here we assume that the noise is the same for all samples and that it is equal to 0.01.

 Querying the GP can be achieved in two different ways:

 - ``gp.mu(v)`` and ``gp.sigma(v)``, which returns the mean and the variance (sigma squared) for the input data point ``v``
 - ``std::tie(mu, sigma) = gp.query(v)``, which returns the mean and the variance at the same time.

-The second approach is faster because some computations are the same to compute ``mu`` and ``sigma``.
+The second approach is faster because some computations are the same for ``mu`` and ``sigma``.

 To write the GP in a file (to visualize it), we can query it for many points: